 Vasanti Selvaratnam QC is a senior Silk practising as both Counsel and Arbitrator across a wide range of industry sectors, regularly handling multimillion dollar commercial disputes in shipping, trade and commodity disputes, banking and finance, insurance, jurisdiction disputes, conflict of law issues and civil fraud.
 She also specialises in all forms of interim relief, including freezing orders and anti-suit injunctions.
-She is particularly noted for her user friendly "hands on" approach to cases and for her ability quickly to get to grips with disputes raising complex factual and technical issues which require a sound grasp of expert evidence and mastery of detail.
+Vasanti is particularly noted for her user friendly "hands on" approach to cases and for her ability quickly to get to grips with disputes raising complex factual and technical issues which require a sound grasp of expert evidence and mastery of detail.
 Vasanti was shortlisted as Chambers and Partners Shipping Silk of the Year in 2019 and has been consistently highly rated in the legal guides throughout her many years in practice at the English Bar.
 Vasanti also speaks and publishes on a variety of legal topics, including most recently an article on English law and good faith published in the May 2020 edition of the LMCLQ.